bitcoindevkit/bitcoindevkit.org/content/blog/2020/descriptors-in-the-wild.md

 Each of these software wallet should be able to:

 * Create a new address whose transactions are seen by both software as part of the wallet "in common" and which can be given to receive the funds which will be spent only with the consent of both parties
-* Express the consent of each party by partially sign the transaction in a way the other wallet can understand and complete it with theyr own signature.
+* Express the consent of each party by partially signing the transaction in a way the other wallet can understand and complete it with their own signature.

 Descriptors and PSBT give this possibility to each of the two software.
-With descriptors the two software will be able to produce a very long list of addresses that they can manage, also to spend the funds encumbered in the associated
+With descriptors the two software will be able to produce a very long list of addresses that they can manage, and then to spend the funds encumbered in the associated
 UTXOs.

 The infrastructure of multiple Extended keys combined toghether to produce multiple